 Aussie Farmers Foundation helps Australia’s rural and regional communities to thrive by supporting them during tough times.
-We invest in vital grassroots projects in country Australia – thanks to the generosity of the Australian community.
+We fund in vital projects in country Australia – thanks to the generosity of the Australian community.

 Aussie Farmers Foundation was formed in 2010 and since then we have given over $1.5 million in grants to communities in need.